scp756-221/course-site/docs/a6/page.md

 ### Submission Document

 This assignment differs from prior assignment in that you will be collecting many data points.
 To assist in organizing this, use this [submission template](https://docs.google.com/document/d/1ThMnCbFrnjF5SVCCEGRPBgsK4wlFTzThbfN7NjlwxgQ/edit?usp=sharing).
-Make a copy of this and fill it in as you work through the assignment.
+Make a copy of it and fill it in as you work through the assignment.
 This assignment refers to your copy of this template as the _submission document_.

 ### Controlling costs